˙TR?

 “Yes, renounce, you Taj” she muttered under her breath.

-Half guessing, maybe he subliminally heard her "I want your help in renouncing."
+Half guessing, maybe he subliminally heard her, "I want your help in renouncing," he pleaded, his voice quivering.

 "Do I look like the Bureau of Renouncement?" she snapped at him.

 Still deeply resentful there was enough inside her to tell him to wait.
-"Why or how can I help you?" she asked tentatively.
+"Why or how can I help you?" she asked with a partial olive branch.

 "To be honest, I thought we could get together for longer, and then you would want to help me renounce," he started "but I knew I couldn't keep up the pretence.
 You can see, your path can see."
 He paused "this is not a line, maybe it is the path ....”
 He stopped as she sneered at him.